-While you can’t predict every possibility, you must plan for the life and death decisions that are important to you.
-This will ease the burden of decisions that your family would otherwise need to make for you.
+While you can’t predict every possibility, you must plan for the life and death decisions that may need to be made when you are seriously or terminally ill that are important to you.
+This will ease the burden of decisions that your family would otherwise need to make for you if you become unable to make them for yourself.

 Many neurologic conditions which affect the brain may result in loss of your ability to make your own medical decisions.
 Whether it is sudden such as a head injury or brain infection, or progresses over time as with Alzheimer’s or Parkinson’s disease, it is important to plan.